-Thinking about upgrading your computer to Windows 8 or are you using Outlook on a Windows 8 computer already?
+Thinking about upgrading your computer to Windows 8 or Windows 8.1 or are you using Outlook on a Windows 8 computer already?
 The process is quite streamlined and trouble free for most configurations, especially when upgrading from Windows 7, but there are still a couple of attention points before you start.

 This guide contains not only upgrade preparation and troubleshooting steps but also various tips about the changes that you could encounter involving Outlook after upgrading to Windows 8.

 - Is your Outlook version compatible with Windows 8?

 - Myth: POP3 not supported on Windows 8

 - Special notice; Upgrading from Windows XP or Windows Vista

 - Rebuild search index / no search results

 - Pictures not showing and “Work file” error